cloudera-labs/hms-mirror/README.md

                                                  Use this as a way to remove artificial bucket definitions that were added 'artificially' in
+                                                 legacy Hive. (default: 2) -mnn,--migrate-non-native <arg>                 Migrate Non-Native tables (if strategy allows).
+                                                 These include table definitions that rely on external connection to systems like: HBase, Kafka, JDBC -mnno,--migrate-non-native-only                 Migrate Non-Native tables (if strategy allows).
-                                                 legacy Hive. (default: 2) -o,--output-dir <outputdir>                     Output Directory (default:
+                                                 These include table definitions that rely on external connection to systems like: HBase, Kafka, JDBC -o,--output-dir <outputdir>                     Output Directory (default:
                                                  $HOME/.hms-mirror/reports/<yyyy-MM-dd_HH-mm-ss>
  -p,--password <password>                        Used this in conjunction with '-pkey' to generate